clarkngo/cityu_tech_clubs/sscrg/website_creation/README.md

 Please follow the tutorial exactly as it is.

-After you are done with the tutorial, inform us by sending me & Sam a message.
+After you are done with the tutorial, inform us by sending Clark, Kevin & Sam a message.